Privacy Policy

 • government-issued identifiers;

-• payment card data; or
+• payment card data;

 • unrelated location-tracking data.